AlessandroCapelli/dev-chatgpt-prompts/README.md

   - [📣 Develop a powerful elevator pitch](#-develop-a-powerful-elevator-pitch)
   - [📣 Create an actionable marketing plan](#-create-an-actionable-marketing-plan)
   - [📣 Leverage content marketing for lead generation](#-leverage-content-marketing-for-lead-generation)

-## 🚩 Tips

-Like many things in life, with GPT-4, you get out what you put in.
-In this case, providing more context, instructions, and guidance will usually produce better results.

-Here are some tips and techniques to improve:

-- **Split your prompts:**
-Try breaking your prompts and desired outcome across multiple steps.
-Keeping prompts to have a single outcome has shown to produce better results than combined prompts.
-For example, ask for a review, then ask for a refactor based on the review response.
-This may become less important in time as LLMs increase their token limit.

-- **Give Examples:**
-Provide expected inputs, data and outputs to improve accuracy quality. 📝

-- **Be Specific:**
-Don’t be afraid to list exactly what you want, what you know, what is needed, and what not to include. 🔎

-- **Ask it to Reflect:**
-A technique called reflexion has been shown to increase GPT4’s accuracy.
-Basically ask it ‘Why were you wrong?’ or get it to reflect and review its own response. 🤔

-## 🔗 A multi-prompt approach (prompt chaining)

-can be used to update, refactor, and review a piece of code.
-A well-designed set of prompts is one where each has separated concerns and singular responsibilities.

 ### 1. Modernize and add best practices

 ---